This post may contain affiliate links. Please read my disclosure policy for details.

 Also, it’s worth noting that if the oil temperature is too low when you begin cooking, it could lead to a pancake that’s softer and less crispy in texture.

-- Once the oil is hot, reduce the heat to medium.
-Ladle about 1/3 of your batter into the pan, quickly spreading it into a thin, even layer using the back of the ladle.
-Aim for a thin layer to achieve a crispy result.
-Make pancakes about 20 cm / 7.8 inches in diameter; this recipe should make 3 pancakes.
+1. Once the oil is hot, reduce the heat to medium.
+Ladle about 1/3 of the batter into the pan, quickly spreading it into a thin, even layer with the back of the ladle.
+Aim for a thin layer to make the pancakes crispy.
+The pancakes should be around 20 cm (7.8 inches) in diameter, and the recipe will make 3 pancakes.
+Alternatively, you can make 10 smaller pancakes.

 TIP 3 for the ultimate crispy kimchi pancakes – Another secret to crispy kimchi pancakes is to spread that batter quickly and lay it thin.
 Once it hits the hot pan, it’s all about speed to get that thin layer going before it sets.

-- When the pancake is halfway cooked and the bottom no longer sticks, gently swirl the pan to evenly distribute the oil and promote even cooking.
+1. When the pancake is halfway cooked and the bottom no longer sticks to the pan, gently swirl the pan to distribute the oil evenly, promoting uniform cooking.

 TIP 4 for the ultimate crispy kimchi pancakes – Swirling the pancake around guarantees the oil gets evenly spread, resulting in a consistent and even cook for your pancake.

-- When the edges of the pancake are crispy and about 3/4 of the bottom is set (approximately 2-4 minutes depending on your stove), carefully flip the pancake using a spatula.
+1. When the edges are crispy and about 3/4 of the bottom is set (approximately 2-4 minutes, depending on your stove), carefully flip the pancake using a spatula.

 TIP 5 for the ultimate crispy kimchi pancakes – Wait for the edges to crisp up before flipping the pancake.
 This also ensures that the batter has cooked sufficiently on one side, creating a sturdy base that can handle the flip without falling apart.

-- Cook the other side for about 2 minutes or until it is fully cooked and has a golden-brown color.
+1. Cook the other side for about 2 minutes, or until the pancake is fully cooked and golden-brown.

-- Transfer the pancake to a plate and slice it into bite-sized pieces.
-Cut the pancake in halves and then diagonally for a nice presentation.
+2. Transfer the pancake to a plate and slice it into bite-sized pieces.
+For a nicer presentation, cut the pancake in halves and then diagonally.

-- (Optional) If you find the top of the pancake oily, you can pat it dry with a kitchen towel.
+3. (Optional) If the top of the pancake is oily, you can pat it dry with a kitchen towel.

 Prepare the dipping sauce